Sourav01112/voice-rag-pdf-assistant/readme.md

-Here’s a **short and clear README** you can drop into your GitHub repo for this project:

----

 # 📄 PDF Retrieval-Augmented Generation (RAG) System

 This project is a **PDF-based RAG pipeline** built with **LangChain, Ollama, ChromaDB, and ElevenLabs**.